TheDataStation/solo/README.md

    It takes time to run the following scripts, so it is better to create a session.

-d) Go to the "open_table_discovery" directory and run the following script in the new session.
+d) Go to the "solo" directory and run the following script in the new session.
    ```   bash
    ./setup.sh
    conda activate s2ld